 Digital skills checker

-Use our new Digital Skills Checkers to understand your learner’s needs.
+Use our Digital Skills Checkers to understand your learner’s needs and measure the impact of our programs

 Digital skills programs have the greatest impact when shaped by learners’ needs and interests.

-The Digital Skills Checkers have been designed to assess your learners’ level of confidence in doing essential, everyday activities online and provide instant, actionable steps on how to improve.
+Digital Skills Checkers assess a learners’ level of confidence in doing essential, everyday activities online and provide instant, actionable steps on how to improve.

-We have worked with experts to design the two Checkers with Be Connected program learners and our network partners in mind.
+We worked with experts to design our first two Checkers with Be Connected program learners and our network partners in mind.
 They support digital mentors and learners in setting learning goals and finding relevant information on digital skills to help them do more online.
+We have since expanded and developed the Checkers to work across more of our programs.

 How does it work?